Vuxoni/Core-Configuration-Docs/_configfolders/02-ACPI/01-SSDTTime/index.md

 - *6.* **PMC**
 Intel-300-series mainboards lack definitions for PMC/PPMC devices responsible for managing native NVRAM.
 Most likely Intel simply forgot about them.
 Apple defined a device called ```APP9876``` to access it with its AppleIntelPCHPMC driver.
 SSDT-PMC therefore defines such a device and disables it in every other OS than macOS.
 Without SSDT-PMC, NVRAM writes are not possible.

+- *7.* **RTCAWAC**
+An AWAC (Alternate Wake-up and Clock) on a mainboard refers to a system clock configuration found on newer Intel motherboards.
+It is designed to replace the traditional Real-Time Clock (RTC) used in older systems.
+RTCAWAC disables the AWAC, enables or simulates the RTC, and checks and adjusts the RTC ranges as needed.

 {: .note}
 Z370 does not require SSDT-PMC as its actually a [rebranded 200-series chipset](https://www.pcbuildersclub.com/en/2019/01/der8auer-proves-that-intels-lga-1151v2-z370-and-z390-are-pointless/amp/).